Climber1705/habitat-simulation/README.md

 # 🦓 **Habitat Simulation**

 ## 🔍 **Overview**
 This repository is a **JavaFX application** initially developed as coursework at **King’s College London**.
 I’ve been expanding and refining it beyond the original requirements.
-The simulation models a dynamic habitat environment with **complex food chain interactions**, including multiple species with distinct behaviors, **predator-prey relationships, genetic evolution** and **environmental influences like disease**.
+The simulation models a dynamic habitat environment with **complex food chain interactions**, including multiple species with distinct behaviours, **predator-prey relationships, genetic evolution** and **environmental influences like disease**.

 ## 🌟 **Features**
 - 🦊 **Simulates predator-prey interactions** with distinct hunting behaviors.